jovibong/Homegrown/vue-project/homegrown/README.md

 ## Events Page
 When creating new events, or posting comments, or creating new forums, please wait for awhile to see the results.

+When using search bar, please click into search bar (i.e. it is focused on) and press "Enter" on keyboard to search

-For Forum, wait for everything to load before interacting with the page
+For Forum, wait for everything to load before interacting with the page (until there is no loading animation)

 ## Chats / Courses page
 When adding events or clicking into the page, please wait for the loading animation to be completed to